n25a/hephaestus/documentation.md

 ### myproject
 It's contain django project files in project.
 You can change it if you want.
 As default, Hephaestus change `settings.py` file in this package.

-## repositories
-It's contain all repository classes in project.
-You can create a new repository class in this package and use it in `Repository` class of `Application` class.

 ## urls